Kayne Anderson Energy Infrastructure Fund, Inc.

 Calendar Year Returns

-2 Assumes that distributions have been reinvested through the Dividend Reinvestment Program (DRIP).
+3) Assumes that distributions have been reinvested at the Dividend Reinvestment Plan (DRIP) price.

 Top 10 Holdings

-Portfolio holdings are subject to change without notice.
-The mention of specific securities is not a recommendation or solicitation for any person to buy, sell or hold any particular security.
-You can obtain a complete listing of holdings by viewing our quarterly or annual report for the most recent completed period.
+Reflected as a percentage of long-term investments.
+Portfolio holdings and/or sector allocations are subject to change at any time, without notice, and are not recommendations to buy or sell any security.
+You can obtain a complete listing of holdings by viewing our quarterly or annual report for the most recently completed period.

 * Based on year-to-date distributions paid or declared.